psyanite/crust/README.md

 * Add link previews to dynamic links

 ## Done
+* Display store locations on reward screen
+* Enable user to scan and save a reward from a QR code
 * Implement QR scanner
+* Implement firebase dynamic urls
 * Implement secret rewards
 * Move like button reward screen
 * Update favorite store and reward behaviour to be instant